JayantTaneja/JayantTaneja.github.io/_pages/about.md

 Previously, I worked as an Analytics Intern at [Swiggy](https://www.swiggy.com/) where I worked on improving the in-house payments platform by analyzing terabytes of payments data.

-My research interests include Information Retrieval, Natural Language Processing and Recommender Systems.
+My research interests include Natural Language Processing and Recommender Systems.